AzzamSaleh/StudentMarksManager/README.md

 # StudentMarksManager
-A simple Java GUI application for managing student marks per subject using MySQL.
+Java GUI application for managing student marks per subject using MySQL.

 ## Features
 - Add students with their marks